Mike Waltz pledges to make UN 'great again' at Senate confirmation hearing

 “It’s probably in the worst shape it’s been in since it was founded,” Bolton, now an outspoken Trump critic, recently told The Associated Press.

-Waltz painted a similar strategy to tackling the U.N. job as the previous nominee for the post, with a focus on combating China's influence around the globe, review U.S. funding to U.N. agencies and initiatives as well as rooting out what he called deep antisemitism within the international body.
+Waltz painted a similar strategy to tackling the U.N. job as the previous nominee for the post, with a focus on combating China's influence around the globe, reviewing U.S. funding to U.N. agencies and initiatives, as well as rooting out what he called deep antisemitism within the international body.

+“The U.S. must ensure that every foreign aid dollar and every contribution to an international organization, particularly the UN, draws a straight and direct line to a compelling U.S. national interest, one that puts America first, not last,” said Waltz.

+He lambasted the United Nations Relief and Works Agency for Palestine (UNRWA) and called for its end.
+“UNRWA, with its staff involved in the October 7 massacre, its schools teaching antisemitic hate must be dismantled,” said Waltz.

+Israel alleged that 19 out of UNRWA's approximately 13,000 staff in Gaza took part in Hamas' attack in southern Israel, which killed about 1,200 people and set off the war in Gaza.
+UNRWA said it fired nine staffers after an internal U.N. investigation concluded that they could have been involved, although the evidence was not authenticated or corroborated.
+Israel later alleged that about 100 other Palestinians in Gaza were Hamas members, but never provided any evidence to the United Nations.

-His priorities echo Trump and Secretary of State Rubio's larger foreign policy platform, which has sought to reshape American diplomacy and worked aggressively to shrink the size of the federal government, including recent mass dismissals at the State Department.
+Waltz also highlighted priorities that echo Trump and Secretary of State Rubio's larger foreign policy platform, which has sought to reshape American diplomacy and worked aggressively to shrink the size of the federal government, including recent mass dismissals at the State Department.

-At the time, the loss of a mere handful of seats could have swung the House majority to Democrats and derailed their recently successful efforts to enact Trump’s sweeping agenda.
+“Waltz stressed that the Trump administration’s diplomatic strategy would be focused on cutting costs to what he called “waste, fraud and abuse that are endemic to the UN system” and denounced UN work that was “duplicative."

+“It’s worth remembering, despite the cuts, the US is by far the most generous nation in the world,” said Waltz, responding to concerns that the administration’s cuts to global programs hurt US global influence.

 Waltz, whose Florida House seat was filled during a special election earlier this year, has spent the last few months on the White House payroll despite being removed as national security adviser.
 The latest list of White House salaries, current as of July 1, includes Waltz earning an annual salary of $195,200.